tlippincott/drinkery/README.md

-# drinkery
+# the drinkery
-App to find the recipe of your favorite drink.
+This is an application to find the ingredients of your favorite drink.
+You can search by type of liquor or mixer found in the drink, or you can compose your own list of favorite drinks.

 [Wireframes for this project](Drink_Up.pdf)

-User Stories
+## User Stories

 1. The user should be able to enter an existing username and password, click the Log In button and be routed to the main page.